 When an S Corporation May Make Sense

 Self-employment taxes can tip the balance toward S corporations, since LLC owners may pay more.
 What are self-employment taxes?
 Well, you know that taxes are withheld from employees' paychecks.
-In 2015, employers must withhold 7.65% of the first $118,500 of an employee's pay for Social Security and Medicare taxes, and 1.45% of earnings above that amount for Medicare taxes alone.
-The employer adds an equal amount and sends these funds to the IRS.
-(The total sent to the IRS is 15.3% on the first $118,500 of wages and 2.9% on anything above that.)
-You may not be aware that the IRS collects a similar 15.3% tax on the first $118,500 earned by a self-employed person and a 2.9% tax on earnings above that amount.
+Employers must withhold 7.65% of an employee's pay up to an annual threshold ($118,500 in 2016 and 2015) for Social Security and Medicare taxes, and 1.45% of earnings above that amount for Medicare taxes alone.
+The employer adds an equal amount and sends these funds to the IRS so the total sent to the IRS is 15.3% on wages up to the annual threshold and 2.9% on anything above that.)
+You may not be aware that the IRS collects a similar 15.3% tax on a self-employed person's wages up to the annual threshold and 2.9% tax on earnings above that amount.
 This is the self-employment tax.

 For an S corporation, the rules on the self-employment tax are well established: as an S corporation shareholder, you pay the self-employment tax on money you receive as compensation for services, but not on profits that automatically pass through to you as a shareholder.
 For example, if your share of S corporation income is $100,000 and you perform services for the corporation reasonably worth $65,000, you will owe the 15.3% self-employment tax on the $65,000 but not on the remaining $35,000.